 It all started in the 1950s.
 Ramen pioneer Kazuo Yamagishi wanted to create a hybrid food that used ramen noodles but separated the noodles from the broth, like in soba.
 He also wanted to create a broth that tasted both sweet and sour, similar to hiyashi chuka (cold ramen served in the summer).

-After much experimentation in the kitchen, in 1955 Yamagishi-san first served tsukemen to customers at his shop "Taishoken".
+After much experimentation in the kitchen, in 1955 Yamagishi-san first served tsukemen to customers at a earlier outpost of Taishoken.
 In short, the customers loved it.
 Many appreciated the greater portion of noodles (vs ramen) and the somewhat familiar (hiyashi chuka) yet also meatier (ramen) taste.

 We have Yamagishi-san to thank for this remarkable dish (rest in peace, Yamagishi-san).
 You can visit Higashi-Ikebukuro Taishoken in the Ikebukuro neighborhood of Tokyo.
 While it's not the original 1950s location, you'll still feel like you're stepping back in time.